Vizdrive/VizDrive_WRO2025/docs/03_software_architecture.md

 For detailed explanations of these functions, refer to [**Robot Mobility**](./05_robot_mobility.md).

+---

 ### Distance Detection

 This module employs ultrasonic sensors to measure real-time distances to surrounding environmental features, primarily for maintaining optimal positioning relative to walls.

 * **`getDistance(sonar)`**: Computes and filters distance measurements from multiple pings using a `NewPing` object, effectively reducing noise and enhancing precision in measurements.
-* **`centreOnStart()`**: Analyzes distance readings from side-mounted ultrasonic sensors.
-It calculates the necessary pulses to center the robot according to both wall distances and the servo steering angle, and executes the number of pulses adjusting the robot's steering angle to correct its position.
-* **`avoidWall()`**: If the distance to the walls differ with the expected maximum and minimum thresholds, the robot adjustes the target yaw for gyroscopic correction.
-This function has a cooldown managed by **`correctionCooldown()`** to avoid repeating a correction constantly.
+It uses a median filter to refine readings, considering valid distances and ensuring stability.
+* **`avoidWall(correctionAmount)`**: Adjusts the robot's target yaw to correct its trajectory when the measured distance to the walls falls outside the expected maximum and minimum thresholds.
+This function prevents constant, repetitive corrections using a `correctionCooldown()` mechanism.
+Its boundaries are specifically designed to keep the robot near the outermost wall in the Open Round code, allowing it to adapt to various center wall configurations in the WRO Open Challenge.
+* **`correctionCooldown()`**: Manages a cooldown period for the `avoidWall()` function.
+It resets the `correctionState` flag to `false` after `correctionCooldownMillis` (1200 ms) have passed since the last correction, allowing new wall corrections to be made.

 For a more detailed analysis of the ultrasonic sensors integration and noise filtering, refer to [**Ultrasonic Distance Sensing**](./08_ultrasonic_distance_sensing.md).

+---

 ### Vision-Based Obstacle Evasion